 Her parents always told her, "Find a job you love and work will never feel like work."
 That's why she feel so fortunate to be a journalist at KVUE.

 Terri has covered hurricanes, the first ever joint training exercise between Russian and U.S. troops, and the Minneapolis bridge collapse.
-She even got to interview President Barack Obama a few years ago.
+She even interviewed President Barack Obama at the White House.

 In 2004 while working at WCCO, Terri convinced her boss to let her test the gumball machine jewelry for lead.
 Sure enough, each piece showed high levels of lead.
 It turns out, the government had not been testing them and left it up to each manufacturer.